xvrh/html_template/README.md

 ```

 Notice that we have to define the `item` variable outside of the string literal.
-This is a bit unfortunate but string literals don't allow to define a variable inside them).
+This is a bit unfortunate but string literals don't allow to define a variable inside them.

-You can also write a loop with several string literals:
+Alternatively, we can write the loop in Dart arround the string literals:
 ```dart
 @template
 void _alternativeLoop(List<MenuItem> menu) {